 Long term vs. short term business loan

-You’ll also need to make a decision about your loan for business term, which is the length of time that you have the loan for.
+You’ll also need to make a decision about your loan for business term, which is the length of time that you have keep up repayments for.
 This is likely to depend on what you need the small business loan for, and how quickly you think you’ll be able to repay it.
 Different lenders have different minimum and maximum loan terms, and the term you’re offered may depend on your circumstances.
 Gone are the days when you had to have business banking to get a loan from that bank.

 Credit cards are useful for short term borrowing but this is not a total fix as the interest rate will be high.
 Personal loans are an option if you are a sole trader and do not operate under limited company status.
 Peer to peer has long been around for companies to gain finance, with companies ties like funding circle this is an option worth checking out.

-With our business funding, you can expect within 24 hours of completions to have the funding supplied to your account.
+With our business funding, you can expect within 24 hours of completions to have the funding supplied to your current account.
 Once you have received the loan, the repayments will be made in monthly instalments, with interest rates included.
 The application process is carryout online and is quick and simple.
 The whole application process just takes a few minutes.

 How do lenders determine interest rates on business loans?